A framework for schools navigating AI

 The Directors of Intelligence Audit

-Five questions for your leadership team.
+Four questions for your leadership team.
 Score each one to five.
-If your total falls below fifteen, you are designing for compliance, not direction.
+If your total falls below 11, you are designing for compliance, not direction.

 Score below 11?
 You are not alone.
 The playbook shows you what to do about it.